Bhushan-Kolhe/Covid19_Visualization/README.md

 # 🔬 Covid 19 Visualization

 This repository tracks and analyse the spread of the coronavirus (COVID-19).
-This repository is updated every 24 hours.
+This repository is updated every few hours.

 * Kaggle: [Covid19 Visualization](https://www.kaggle.com/kkbk58901/covid19-visualization)